Optimize existing content: Make Non-performing content better

 Siddharth

-Siddharth is a SEO.
+Siddharth is an SEO.
 He started his journey in digital marketing with a small blog which served as a playground for him to learn.
 The blogs allowed him to strategize and see the results to fruition.
-He has successfully completed projects as an SEO consultant for several startups.
+He has completed projects as an SEO consultant for several startups.
 He has an MBA from Delhi School of Business (Marketing & Finance).
-Currently he is working from home (full time) at a digital marketing agency (startup) in Noida, India.
-In his free time (which he definitely has!), He likes to meet his friends ‘Offline’.
+In his free time, he likes to meet his friends ‘Offline’.

-Articles: 10
+Articles: 11

 Leave a Reply